risk-first/website/menagerie/Risk-Landscape.md

 In [the previous section](One-Size-Fits-No-One), we saw how _Lean Software Development_ owed its existence to production-line manufacturing techniques developed at Toyota.
 And, we saw that the _Waterfall_ approach originally came from engineering.
 If Risk-First is anything, it's about applying the techniques of _Risk Management_ to the discipline of _Software Development_ (there's nothing new under the sun, after all).

-One key activity of risk management we haven't discussed yet is _categorizing_ risks.
+One key activity of Risk Management we haven't discussed yet is _categorizing_ risks.
 Thus, Part 2 of Risk-First is all about developing categories of risks for use in Software Development.

 ## Why Should We Categorise The Risks?